Lee-CBG/GAT-GPO-VAE/README.md

 # edge_weight = torch.sigmoid(q_mask_logits)          # no detach (ablation)
 ```

-Without the `.detach()`, reconstruction gradients reach `Ŵ` through the attention mechanism and
+The stop-gradient blocks only the gradient flowing back into `Ŵ` along the attention path.
-GRN inference becomes seed-unstable — on RPE1 the edge count goes to 3687 ± 4084, a standard
+Message passing is untouched: every embedding is still formed from the gene's regulatory
+neighborhood, and the GAT's own projections and attention vectors train normally on
+reconstruction.
+What detachment removes is the model's ability to reshape the causal graph to
+suit its own message passing.

+**The resulting instability is dataset-specific, and we state it narrowly.** On RPE1, no-detach
+gives an edge count of 3687 ± 4084 over five seeds — but that spread is driven by a single seed
+that diverges to 10,971 edges (ATE-ρ 0.378).
+Excluding it, no-detach reaches 0.711 ± 0.018
+against 0.725 ± 0.009 for the detached model: roughly twice the variance, not sixteen times.
+On
+K562 there is no instability at all.
+We characterize this as a tail-risk failure mode on smaller,
+sparser graphs rather than a general property, and we do not claim it transfers automatically to
-deviation larger than the mean.
-Toggle these two lines to reproduce the ablation in the paper.
+other settings.
+Toggle the two lines above to reproduce the ablation.

 ---